Synthesia Support » Frequently Asked Questions

 Synthesia continues to evolve into the best practice tool for beginners and experienced players alike.

-- 2006: The project is introduced as "Piano Hero".
-It doesn't support musical keyboards at this point and the site runs on donations.
+- The project is introduced as "Piano Hero".
+It doesn't support musical keyboards yet and the site runs on donations.

-- 2007: Mac version requests prompt a donation drive for a development Mac.
+- Requests for a Mac version prompt a donation drive to help us get Mac development hardware.
 A couple of articles help accomplish the goal on the first day!

-- The Mac version is released and the project renamed to Synthesia at the same time.
+The Mac version is released and the project is renamed to Synthesia at the same time.

-- 2008: Requests for sheet music prompt the creation of the Learning Pack: an optional paid upgrade that will include educational features and grow over time.
+- Persistent requests for a sheet music view prompt the creation of the Learning Pack: a paid upgrade that will include educational features and grow over time.
 Learning Pack sales replace the donation-based model.

-- Synthesia is released for Android tablets.
-Synthesia is now available on more devices than it's not.
+Synthesia is released for Android tablets, which means it's now available in more places than it's not.